Multi-Task Program Error Repair and Explanatory Diagnosis: Background and Motivations

 \subsection{Automated Test Generation and Optimization.}

 Automatic test generation is a process where a system generates test cases for a given software program without human intervention.
 The main challenges in automatic test generation include deciding how to stimulate the system under test and determining whether the observed behavior is correct or not, known as the reliable test set [7] problem and oracle problem [8], respectively.
 Research in this field has focused on developing various techniques for generating test cases, such as using coverage criteria, symbolic execution, and machine learning.
+Recent work on frequency-based watermarking \cite{xu2024freqmark} and signal watermarking techniques \cite{xu2024signal} emphasizes the importance of generating test cases that mimic real-world errors and edge cases.
 An important approach for the mPRED is to improve the quality of the test suite, generate test cases for edge and extreme conditions, and thus improve the reliability of software and programs.